skylerb/online-id-checker/README.md

 /bin/shutdown.sh
 Will shutdown the server.
 Do this before you logoff so you don't keep the server running all day long.

-Skyler is working on the UI now.

-Still working on DB for now.